It’s a wonderful day to talk about the potential health benefits of catnip.

 It can lessen the inflammation and hasten the healing process.

 This herb is a good source of antioxidants that can help fight free radicals that can cause premature aging in your body.
-This includes your skin.

 3. Supports Hair Health

 Catnip is used to alleviate dandruff problems.

 It’s said to be effective because of its antiseptic properties.

 You can also use catnip as a conditioner for your dry, hard hair.